IamAScappy/Metatron/README.md

 </p>

 ## Description:
-Metatron is a Swift framework that edits meta-information of audio files.
+Metatron is a Swift framework for editing meta-information of audio files.
 Currently it supports:

 **Tags:**
 - ID3v1 Tag (v1.0, v1.1, vExt1.0, vExt1.1)